dansmyers/IntroToCS/README.md

 This class has a co-requisite of CMS 120L Introduction to Computer Science Lab.
 We'll complete a total of **six** hypothesis-based lab activities during the semester.
 Other lab sessions will focus on building your core programming skills by completing practice problems and activities.

-Together, CMS 120 and 120L may substitute for the required **rFLA 200-level Science class**, which reduces the number of 200-level classes you need to complete to satisfy your rFLA requirements.
-I'll talk about how to do this later in the semester.

 CMS 120 and the lab are listed as separate sections but you'll receive the **same grade** for both.
 Completing the labs is one component of your final grade, discussed below.

 ## Textbook